-An initial list of potential evaluators was prepared well ahead of the call with the help of project partners and the Fortissimo Project Officer, and agreed with the latter.
+An initial list of potential evaluators was based on the list of evaluators for Call 1, which had been agreed with the Fortissimo Project Officer, and was augmented with additional experts suggested by project partners.
 Given the need to include existing project partners in the proposals, it was mandatory that evaluators be clearly external to the project, i.e. not affiliated with any of the partners.
-The initial list of evaluators was subsequently extended in order to increase the percentage of evaluators from industrial organisations and in order to cover the broad set of industrial sectors addressed by the proposals received.

-Finally, a set of 38 reviewers was appointed with a 50-50 balance between academic and industrial evaluators (but an emphasis on industrial evaluators in terms of the proposals assigned).
-The maximum number of proposals assigned to a single evaluator was 8.
-On average each evaluator received 4 or 5 proposals.
+Finally, a set of 47 reviewers was appointed with a balanced mixture between academic and industrial evaluators (but with an emphasis on industrial evaluators.
+The maximum number of proposals assigned to a single evaluator was 6.
+On average each evaluator received 4 proposals.
 Two evaluators were assigned to each proposal.
 In addition to assignment of evaluators based on technical expertise, a best practice policy was adopted whereby the assignment of proposals to evaluators took account of the following targets: